loldenburg/gcp-workflows-demo/README.md

 ## Set up GCP Project and enable APIs

-Option 1.
+**Option 1:**
 Run
 the [GCP Labs example in this same repo](https://github.com/loldenburg/gcp-workflows-demo/blob/master/gcp-labs-example.md).

+**Option 2:**
+Create a new Google Cloud Project and switch to it.

-Option 2.
-Open Cloud Shell and enable the necessary APIs with the code below:
+Then open Cloud Shell and enable the necessary APIs with the code below:

 ```bash
 gcloud services enable \